You’ll most likely hear about VASER liposuction from your surgeon’s recommendations or from previous patients.

 VASER liposuction uses ultrasound energy to liquefy and remove fat cells from your body.

 First, the area to be treated (like your tummy) is filled with a special saline solution that acts as a numbing agent around the area.
-This solution also expands the fat cells in the target area; think of your fat cells as balloons which expand as water (the saline solution) is added into it.
+This solution also expands the fat cells in the target area; think of your fat cells as balloons which expand as water (the saline solution) is added to it.

 The expansion of the fat cells achieves two things: